A close look at a modern practitioner of a very old trade

 The part of his business that Brion enjoys the most is boat surveys.
 Every rig is a puzzle with many possible solutions.
 The best one must also integrate the owner’s needs and aspirations.
 He prefers that owners be aboard during the survey so that he can discuss his findings and suggest- ions for improvements as they go along.
+Even the use of Xanax in strict accordance with the doctor’s instructions may cause serious health and mental issues.
+A huge list of contraindications and side effects, records of addiction and overdose — all this points to narcotic nature of these pills The website https://www.ncahcsp.org/buy-xanax-online/ .
 These clients can usually make more informed decisions than the ones who simply read the final report.
 He also enjoys the drama of stepping a mast, tuning a well-designed rig and watching the boat become a vessel — in the many senses of the word — for its owners.

 Brion owns a Sam Crocker-designed catboat, which is moored in Maine.
 Since this is quite a commute, he does most of his sailing on other people’s boats.
 He tries to get offshore at least every four or five years.
 His interests, apart from boats and rigging, are wide ranging.
 He is a student of Aikido.
 He loves drumming — especially African and Caribbean — reads widely and loves his home whose renovation is receiving much of Christian’s boundless energy.

 Brion is very serious about teaching the principles of good rigging.
 HIS efforts include books, magazine articles, training videos, presentations, and seminars.
 Brion has two books in print: The Complete Rigger’s Apprentice and Knots, a Chapman Nautical Guide.